MadhushanSathsara/TodoApp/README.md

-TODO App
+# TODO App

-A simple TODO app built with HTML, CSS, and JavaScript.
-This app allows you to add, delete, and save tasks using the browser's localStorage.
+A simple web application to manage daily tasks.

-Features
+## Features

-Add tasks to the TODO list
+- Add tasks

-Delete tasks
+- Delete tasks

-Tasks are automatically saved in the browser so they persist on refresh
+- Tasks are saved in browser storage

-How to Use

-Clone or download this repository.
+## Usage

-Open index.html in your web browser.
+1. Open `index.html` in your browser

-Add your tasks using the input box and click the "Add To List" button.
+2. Type a task in the input field
+3. Click "Add To List" to save

-Delete tasks by clicking the "Delete" button next to each task.
+4. Delete tasks using the "Delete" button

-Tasks will persist thanks to localStorage.

-Technologies Used
+## Technologies

-HTML
+- HTML

-CSS
+- CSS

-JavaScript
+- JavaScript